Million Paws Walk

 And if someone didn’t have a dog, it didn’t seem to matter – many people just went along for the fun incl. entertainment, displays, stalls, giveaways and a host of other activities.
 All sorts of doggy merchandise was available on the day including t-shirts, caps, dog coats and much more.

 The North Tamborine Million Paws Walk 2017 again offered two different routes, both returning to Geissmann Oval.
-There is a very leisurely 2.5 km circuit, but for the more ambitious a 5km loop will be staked out, taking in Curtis Falls, Eagle Heights, Long Road and Curtis Road.
+There was a very leisurely 2.5 km circuit, but for the more ambitious a 5km loop was be staked out, taking in Curtis Falls, Eagle Heights, Long Road and Curtis Road.